magomimmo/modern-cljs/doc/second-edition/tutorial-22.md

 [{:id 1, :author "Pete Hunt", :text "This is one comment"} {:id 2, :author "Jordan Walke", :text "This is *another* comment"} {:id 3, :author "Mimmo Cosenza", :text "This is a **randomly** assigned comment"}]
 ```

-> NOTE 3: the test of the comment to be updated is randomly chosen by
+> NOTE 3: the text of the comment to be updated is randomly chosen by
 > the `(rand-int (count @data))` expression.

 Again, a soon as the `swap!` form gets evaluated, you should see the